AprilMusava/sales-performance-analysis/README.md

 The main database structure consists of one table with the following data: sales data, product data, customer data, and branch data, with a total row count of X records.
 A brief description of the data is as follows:

 * sales data: Contains sales transactions, including total sales, quantity sold, and customer ratings.
-* product data: Details product lines, unit prices, and descriptions.
+* product data: Details of product lines, unit prices, and descriptions.
 * customer data: Provides demographic details, including customer type and gender.
 * branch data: Lists information about different branches, including location and performance metrics.